Four New AdWords Tools coming to YouTube Video Ads

 #4.
 Video Ad Sequencing

-The final Google AdWords tool helps brands create a series of videos to tell a story that relates to the customer journey.
+The final Google Ads tool helps brands create a series of videos to tell a story that relates to the customer journey.

 As we discussed previously, it is essential to be platform-aware, and know the stage of the buyer.
 The farther a prospect is in the lead generation funnel, the more in-depth content you can prevent.
 Having a sequence of videos allows you to present your brand story in the right series to the right audience.